opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 (1) The duties of the Duty Registrar are to:

-(a) hear <span style="font-style: italic;">*ex parte*</span> or consent applications;
+: (a) hear *ex parte* or consent applications;

-(b) grant approval for any matter pertaining to the administration of the Legal Registry of the Supreme Court, including giving early or urgent dates and allowing inspection of files; and
+: (b) grant approval for any matter pertaining to the administration of the Legal Registry of the Supreme Court, including giving early or urgent dates and allowing inspection of files; and

-(c) sign and certify documents.
+: (c) sign and certify documents.

 (2) On Mondays to Fridays (excluding public holidays), the duty hours shall be from 9.00 a.m. to 12.30 p.m. and from 2.30 p.m. to 5.00 p.m.

-(3) <span id="Sub-para_3"></span>Only advocates and solicitors (or, where a party is not represented, a litigant in person) shall appear before the Duty Registrar.
+(3) Only advocates and solicitors (or, where a party is not represented, a litigant in person) shall appear before the Duty Registrar.

 (4) Except where the attendance of the advocate and solicitor is required under sub-paragraph (6) below, the filing of the relevant documents will be sufficient for the Duty Registrar to dispose of any application or matter.
 Documents will be returned to the advocate and solicitor through the Electronic Filing Service to the inbox of the law firm’s computer system or through the service bureau.

-(5) <span id="Sub-para_5"></span>All Court fees for the filing of documents should be duly paid before presentation of the documents to the Duty Registrar for his or her signature and/or decision.
+(5) All Court fees for the filing of documents should be duly paid before presentation of the documents to the Duty Registrar for his or her signature and/or decision.

-(6) <span id="Sub-para_6"></span>The advocate and solicitor’s attendance is compulsory only:
+(6) The advocate and solicitor’s attendance is compulsory only:

-(a) when he or she is requesting an early or urgent date for a hearing before the Registrar or Judge;
+: (a) when he or she is requesting an early or urgent date for a hearing before the Registrar or Judge;

-(b) when an application or document is returned with the direction “solicitor to attend”; or
+: (b) when an application or document is returned with the direction “solicitor to attend”; or

-(c) when his or her attendance is required by any provision of law.
+: (c) when his or her attendance is required by any provision of law.

 (7) A solicitor may, if he or she wishes to expedite matters, attend before the Duty Registrar even if his or her attendance is not ordinarily required.

 (8) A solicitor who wishes to attend before a Duty Registrar and to refer him or her to documents filed must either:

-(a) file the documents at least one hour before attending before the Duty Registrar, so that the documents would already be in the electronic case file for the Duty Registrar’s reference.
+: (a) file the documents at least one hour before attending before the Duty Registrar, so that the documents would already be in the electronic case file for the Duty Registrar’s reference.
 Solicitors should as far as possible only attend before the Duty Registrar after they have received notification from the Court that the documents have been accepted; or

-(b) attend before the Duty Registrar with the paper documents.
+: (b) attend before the Duty Registrar with the paper documents.
 The Duty Registrar will require the solicitor to give an undertaking to file all the documents by the next working day before dealing with the matter.

 ## 13\.
 Attendance of solicitors in Court and mentioning on behalf of other solicitors

 (1) Subject to sub-paragraph (2), a solicitor appearing in any cause or matter may mention for counsel for all other parties provided that:

-(a) the solicitor obtains confirmation of his authority to mention on their behalf for the purpose of the hearing; and
+: (a) the solicitor obtains confirmation of his authority to mention on their behalf for the purpose of the hearing; and

-<span style="margin-left: 0px;">(b) parties have agreed on the order sought.</span>
+: (b) parties have agreed on the order sought.

-(2) <span id="Sub-para_2"></span>However, where an adjournment of the hearing date of any cause or matter is sought, solicitors for all parties must attend the hearing.
+(2) However, where an adjournment of the hearing date of any cause or matter is sought, solicitors for all parties must attend the hearing.
 See also paragraphs 67 and 68 of these Practice Directions.

 (3) Solicitors appearing in any cause or matter should be punctual in attending Court, as delay in the commencement of the hearing leads to wastage of judicial time.
 Appropriate sanctions may be imposed for solicitors who do not arrive for hearings on time.